Julie Slovenia 23 Comments

 I can’t emphasize this enough…if you want to have the best experience, get here right at opening time.
 One hour makes all the difference between a leisurely, pleasant walk on the boardwalks and crowded, slightly annoying experience.

-The next best time of day to visit the gorge is the last two hours before closing.
+The next best time of day to visit the gorge is the last one to two hours before closing.

 How to Photograph Vintgar Gorge